4 min read

 I finally found about six pictures that I liked the look of and a few pictures of words that were pretty cool.
 However, when I tried to arrange them on the board they just didn’t look good – a few random pictures with lots of black space around them.
 I was thinking that I didn’t have enough pictures to make a good board.
 There just wasn’t enough to fill up my board.

 Life can be the same.
-At some points in our lives we look at what we currently have or where we currently are we can’t see how we can get to where we want to go.
-The lesson the vision board exercise taught me is you that can’t always know how things are going to turn out or how to get where you want.
+At some points in our lives we look at what we currently have or where we currently and we can’t see how we can get to where we want to go.
+The lesson the vision board exercise taught me is that you can’t always know how things are going to turn out or how to get where you want.
 You can guess, you can predict, you can hypothesize, but you can’t know.
 There are just so many variables that we can’t even imagine.
 It reminded me to let go of trying to figure everything out beforehand.
 How limiting to assume that if I can’t imagine it, it’s not possible!